You Can't Diddle the Tao

 A Tai Chi blog

-I have noticed that beginner students of tai chi are often restless to learn the next part of the form.
+I have noticed that beginner tai chi students are often restless to learn the next part of the form.
 Sometimes even, before they have thoroughly memorised the portion that has been shown to them.
-If you are one of these people, I hope this brings you some peace.
+If you are one of these people, I hope this article brings you some peace.
 I also hope that it will give your teacher a break as you learn to slow down a little :)

 A journey of a thousand miles starts under one’s feet - Tao The Ching - ch 64